VideojogosLusofona/OkapiKit/README.md

 4. You can now install the OkapiKit, selecting again "Add package from git URL", and pasting the URL "https://github.com/VideojogosLusofona/OkapiKit.git#upm"

+5. If you want to install the samples as well, select again "Add package from git URL", and pasting the URL "https://github.com/VideojogosLusofona/OkapiKit.git#samples"

-5. With this option, everytime you want to update the package, you will have to remove it and re-add it (the Update option doesn't work properly in this context)
+6. With this option, everytime you want to update the package, you will have to remove it and re-add it (the Update option doesn't work properly in this context)

 ## Option 3 - More complicated, best option - UpmGitExtension

 Use the UPM Git extension to install the OkapiKit:

 1. Open the Unity Package Manager